 Associate Professor, Systematic Theology

 Gordon Rixon, S.J. completed undergraduate studies in philosophy and mathematics at Gonzaga University in Spokane, Washington, a Master of Divinity and Licentiate in Theology at Regis College, Toronto, and doctoral studies in theology at Boston College.
 Gordon joined the Regis faculty in 1996 after working on the program staff at the Jesuit Center for Social Faith and Justice in Toronto and serving as the Executive Director of Camp Ekon, a Jesuit sponsored youth leadership program in Muskoka, Ontario.
 He has been a Senior Resident at Massey College at the University of Toronto and the Institute for Ecumenical and Cultural Research at St. John's University, Collegeville, Minnesota.
 Gordon is a literary trustee for the estate of the Canadian Jesuit philosopher and theologian Bernard Lonergan.
-He is serves on the board of directors of Covenant House (Toronto), the Jesuit Forum for Social Faith and Justice and the Lonergan Research Institute.
-He represents the Canadian Catholic Bishops on the Churches' Council on Theological Education.
+He served as Dean of Regis College from 2005 to 2014.
 Gordon complements his academic work by preaching regularly in local parishes and doing popular education.

 Gordon is a specialist in Lonergan studies, systematic theology, and the relation of mysticism and co-developmental (personal, cultural, social and ecological) transformation.
 He is presently working on a manuscript entitled Transforming Mysticism: Reintroducing Ignatius of Loyola and Bernard Lonergan.